The Softest, Gooiest Rice Krispie Treat Recipe Ever

 But you know what is my forte??
 These bad boys.

 Be honest: how many bad rice crispy treats have you had in your life?
 It’s a tragedy, right?

 One time when I was a kid in Sunday school, my dear teacher brought rice krispie treats for us to eat after class.
 I happened to have a loose tooth that day, and the rice krispies were so hard and dry that I lost my tooth trying to bite into it.

 Ever since then I have been very suspicious of other people’s rice krispie treats.
 I do the bend test every time.
 If I can bend it pretty easily, I’ll eat it.
 If it’s too stiff, PASS.
 I don’t want to lose any more teeth thankyouverymuch.
 You know if it’s nice and bendy, there is at least a decent ratio of buttery-marshmallow to crispy rice.

-How to make the best Rice Krispie Treats
+How to make Rice Krispie Treats

 So how to get this nice bendy, stretchy, marshmallow-glory texture?
 It’s all in the ratio!
 Too much crispy rice, and your rice Krispies will be dry.
 Too much marshmallow and your Rice Krispie Treats won’t hold their shape.
 Too much butter and they will just be straight up greasy.
 You would not think that a 3 ingredient basic recipe could go so wrong, but it totally can!
 I’ve got the missing baby tooth to prove it.

 After a few tests, the ratio I settled on is as follows: